Hyde Park - Pimlico

 What are some of the major infrastructure and planning changes likely to influence Hyde Park - Pimlico?

-Key infrastructure and planning changes likely to influence Hyde Park - Pimlico include: Eden Park Estate (Construction); Harris Crossing Estate (Construction); Sanctum Estate (Construction); North Queensland Simulation Park (NQ SPARK) (Proposed); and Weststate Private Hospital (Construction).
+Key infrastructure and planning changes likely to influence Hyde Park - Pimlico include: Eden Park Estate (Construction); Weststate Private Hospital (Construction); Harris Crossing Estate (Construction); Sanctum Estate (Construction); and North Queensland Simulation Park (NQ SPARK) (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Hyde Park - Pimlico?

-Infrastructure development impacting Hyde Park - Pimlico spans multiple sectors including Environmental & Disaster Management, Residential Development, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting Hyde Park - Pimlico spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Transport & Logistics, among others.

 What is the scale of infrastructure investment impacting Hyde Park - Pimlico?